 So when I say “awareness,” I don’t mean being aware of what you want to change, that’s easy enough.
 The key is being aware of why you want to change.
 Don’t bother making a resolution that doesn’t come from your deepest Self.
 It won’t last.

 The next step is to align everything in your life around realizing your resolution.
-Your checkbook, schedule, refrigerator, garbage can, closets, bed and conscience must reflect your commitment.
+Your checkbook, schedule, refrigerator, garbage can, closets, bed, and conscience must reflect your commitment.
 And conversely, you must not allow anything into your emotional or physical space that tempts you or distracts you from what you want.
 Everything and anybody that competes for, or is in conflict with, your commitment must go.
 Zero tolerance.
-Zero compromise.
+Zero compromises.
 Zero exits.
-You must vigilantly be on the lookout for any people, places, things, choices, beliefs and attitudes that can derail your resolution.
+You must vigilantly be on the lookout for any people, places, things, choices, beliefs, and attitudes that can derail your resolution.

 The last component is assistance (or coaching).
 And let me be clear that I do not mean accountability.
 Accountability is necessary when you are trying to keep “someone else’s” resolutions.
 My 15-year-old needs to be held accountable for his homework because he doesn’t want to do it.
 But an adult doesn’t need to be held accountable for things he or she truly wants to do.
 Accountability is a sign of immaturity.
 It is for those living “someone else’s” life.

 Assistance, on the other hand, is necessary – even essential.
 While people need assistance to ensure their resolutions are truly theirs and that they align everything in their life with them, what they really need assistance with is the insidious Upper Limit Problem.